|

 regard.

-We have a lovely 2005 Grüner Veltliner...a 2005
+We had a lovely 2005 Grüner Veltliner...a 2005

 "Federspiel" level wine which offers minerally notes and the